Skip to main content

 Identifiers

-Identifiers represent names of OSQL variables, functions, and types.
-Examples:
+Identifiers represent names of OSQL variables, functions, arrays, etc. Examples:

 MySalary